HomegrownMarine/boat_computer/README.md

 - 'data:_type_' - receive only specific types of data.
 For example, receive only GPS data by subscribing to 'data:rmc'

 sending data to other apps and the instrument system is done by calling ```boat_data.broadcast(message,data)```.
 If only message is specified, it will be sent only to the serial bus.
 If data is specified, as a json object, it will be broadcast to the rest of the apps on your system.
 If an encoder is specified for the data type, it will also be encoded into a NMEA sentence and broadcast over the serial bus.

+## Next Steps

+- better installation scripts and instructions
+- support for NMEA 2000 and [signal k](https://signalk.github.io)
+- more apps